ApsanaMohammad/Mentorship_Platform/MentorshipPlatformAPI/READ.md

 Get Notifications for Mentee

 Endpoint: GET /api/Notify/mentee/{menteeId}
-Description: Fetches notifications for a specific mentee.
+Description: Retrieves notifications for a specific mentee.
-Response: List of notifications or a not found message.
+Response: List of notifications or an error if no notifications exist.
 Get Notifications for Mentor

 Endpoint: GET /api/Notify/mentor/{mentorId}
-Description: Fetches notifications for a specific mentor.
+Description: Retrieves notifications for a specific mentor.
-Response: List of notifications or a not found message.
+Response: List of notifications or an error if no notifications exist.
-General Notes:
+General Notes
 Authentication: Protected endpoints use JWT authentication.
-Error Handling: Appropriate error messages and HTTP status codes are returned for failed operations.
+Error Handling: The API returns appropriate HTTP status codes and error messages for failed operations.
-Database: The ApplicationDbContext handles interactions with the database, including tables like Registers, Profiles, and MentorshipRequests.
+Database: The ApplicationDbContext manages database interactions, including tables such as Registers, Profiles, and MentorshipRequests.
-This API is designed to streamline mentorship matching and interaction processes, ensuring secure and efficient communication between mentors and mentees.
+This API is designed to streamline mentorship matching and ensure efficient communication between mentors and mentees.